(786) 946-8858

 Frequently asked questions

-How long does processing take?
+How long does the claim process take?

 How will I be notified of my claim status?